lujonathanh/PeakSeeker/README.md

 3. Run PeakSeeker.py

 4. A plot will pop up.
 This lists 5 peaks with dots and centroids.
 These are the 5 tallest peaks.
 You should be able to interact with this plot (try clicking the magnifying glass to zoom in on certain parts).
 Depending on the backend of your matplotlib, the plot will A) be displayed for 5 seconds before it loses interactivity, or B) stay interactive for as long as you want, and then once you close the plot, the command line will wait 5 seconds.
-....*If the plot is not interactive at all, matplotlib may be using the wrong backend.
+..*If the plot is not interactive at all, matplotlib may be using the wrong backend.
 Kill the program, then go to lines 23 and 25 in PeakSeeker.py to delete the '#' sign.
 This should switch to the correct backend, if you are using Anaconda or Canopy.

-..5.
-DO NOT CLOSE THE PLOT.
+5. DO NOT CLOSE THE PLOT.
 Return to the command line.
 If you would like to continue interacting with the plot, enter /.
 This will close the plot and reopen it for a brief interactivity time.
 Otherwise, enter 1.
 This is the number of the tallest peak.
 The program will now iterate charge states to this peak.
-..6.
-Another plot will pop up.
+6. Another plot will pop up.
 This lists several peak series with different colored dots.
 The dot height represents the height of the simulated peak in the simulated charge envelope.
 Peaks with the same colored dots are in the same envelope.
 The number next to the colored dots in the key is the corresponding charge state of the central peak.
 Note that 48 fits better than 50, for example, because the dots are closer to the heights of the real peaks.
-..7.
-DO NOT CLOSE THE PLOT.
+7. DO NOT CLOSE THE PLOT.
 Return to the command line.
 It should list the charges in the plot, the corresponding masses, and the list of scores.
 A lower score means a better fit.
 The charges are already ordered from lowest to highest score.
-..8.
-Enter 48.
+8. Enter 48.
 This will save the envelope and mark off the peak as simulated.
-..9.
-Another plot will pop up.
+9. Another plot will pop up.
 This lists the 5 tallest peaks that haven't been simulated, similar to step 4.
-..10.
-DO NOT CLOSE THE PLOT.
+10. DO NOT CLOSE THE PLOT.
 Return to the command line.
 Enter 1.
 The program will now iterate charge states to this peak.
-..11.
-Another plot will pop up, again listing the possible charge states.
+11. Another plot will pop up, again listing the possible charge states.
-..12.
-DO NOT CLOSE THE PLOT.
+12. DO NOT CLOSE THE PLOT.
 Return to the command line.
 Enter 50.
 Note that this has a higher score than 25.
 However, 25 gives a mass that is half of the true mass (the envelope has every other peak).
 The scoring algorithm will sometimes prefer charge states with less peaks, because these are easier to fit well.
-..13.
-Another plot will pop up with the remaining peaks.
+13. Another plot will pop up with the remaining peaks.
 There are no more major charge envelopes, so enter n.
-..14.
-The final plots will display all of the simulated envelopes, the sum of the simulated envelopes, and the subtracted spectra.
+14. The final plots will display all of the simulated envelopes, the sum of the simulated envelopes, and the subtracted spectra.
 You can save these plots.

 The program isn't working!
 What do I do?